Ramon Magsaysay Jr.: Senator of the Philippines (1995–2007)

 In the 1995 elections, President Fidel Ramos invited Magsaysay to join the senatorial slate of the Lakas-Laban Coalition.
 He won the election and received the third highest vote among the twelve elected senators.
 In 1996, he was commissioned by the Senate to look for a suitable place to relocate the Senate offices.
 The building would be renovated as the National Museum would be expanding in time for the Philippine Centennial celebrations in 1998.
 The Senate session hall and offices found its new home at the GSIS Building in the Financial Center in Pasay City.

 On January 16, 2001, Magsaysay voted in favor of opening the bank envelope containing evidence in the impeachment case of President Joseph Estrada.
 The request was overturned by a negative vote that led to the second EDSA People Power Revolution.
-In the 2001 elections, he was reelected to the senate under the Lakas-NUCD-UMDP party and was affiliated with the People Power Coalition.
-In the electoral crisis involving President Gloria Macapagal Arroyo, Magsaysay distanced himself from the ruling party Lakas and joined the Liberal Party (LP) then led by Senate President Franklin Drilon.
+In the 2001 elections, he was reelected to the senate under the Lakas and was affiliated with the People Power Coalition (PPC).
+In the electoral crisis involving President Gloria Macapagal Arroyo, Magsaysay distanced himself from the ruling party Lakas and returned to his former party the Liberal which then led by Senate President Franklin Drilon.

 As a legislator, he has co-authored several laws including: